lifaguiar/iactool/ansible_awx/Readme.md

 >ssh password: vagrant

 <p>This credentials are well known by developers all alround the world using Vagrant.</p>

+## Open AWX
+<p>Once master-1 vm is done, you can access AWX console from address: `http://10.9.10.2/`</p>
+<p>The worker-1 machine is just a slave to use with Ansible AWX.
+AWX will not need any other machine than master.
+You can use worker-1 as a target server to
+  run your own tests.</p>

 ## Send files to the servers
 <p>If you need to send or copy files from the server, you can use tools using the protocol SCP (WinSCP) or even scp command line too.
 Your server is like any other linux server. </p>